Dryer vent water damage

 2. 2

-Use a dryer vent cleaning brush or vacuum attachment to remove any lint or debris buildup inside the vent.
+Use a vent brush or vacuum hose attachment to remove lint and debris from the vent.
+Make sure to clean the entire length of the vent.

 3. 3